thecodingmachine/mouf/doc/declare_instance_via_php_code.md

 As much as possible, please avoid putting complex code in a property declared by callback.
 You should try to keep the code as simple as possible and you should avoid costly calls (like DB requests...)

-<div class="alert alert-info">Oh, by the way, if you try you try to use Doctrine in your Mouf projects,
+<div class="alert alert-info">Oh, by the way, if you want to use Doctrine in your Mouf projects,
-you might want to give a look at Mouf's <a href="http://mouf-php.com/packages/mouf/database.doctrine-dbal-wrapper/README.md">Doctrine DBAL wrapper package</a>
+you might take a look at Mouf's <a href="http://mouf-php.com/packages/mouf/database.doctrine-dbal-wrapper/README.md">Doctrine DBAL wrapper package</a>
 and <a href="http://mouf-php.com/packages/mouf/database.doctrine-orm-wrapper/README.md">Doctrine ORM wrapper package</a>.
 They offer nice graphical interfaces to create DB connections and work with entity managers.</div>